Skip to contents

 • ru_part.
 Party affiliation of runner up candidate.

 • turnout_pct.
 Voter turnout as a proportion of eligible voters.
-(Rate is 0 to 1.)
+(A proportion.
+Range is 0 to 1.)

 • winner_lname Last name of winner.